 The indications already seen in EC 2000 were taken into account during a special session of the European Council held in Lisbon on 23-24 March 2000, the results of which were put into writing in the Presidency Conclusions of the European Council.
-In this document, that indicates the birth of the so-called Lisbon Strategy, is confronted with a quantum shift resulting from globalization and the challenges of а new knowledge-driven economy.
+In this document, that indicates the birth of the so-called Lisbon Strategy, it was stated right in the first point that the EU:

+is confronted with a quantum shift resulting from globalization and the challenges of a new knowledge-driven economy.
 These changes are affecting every aspect of people's lives and require a radical transformation of the European economy.
 The Union must shape these changes in a manner consistent with its values and concepts of society and also with a view to the forthcoming enlargement.
-(EC 2000b, §1)
+(EC 2000b, § 1)